 Highly Evolved Spiritual Ways To Cope With Grace & Ease Or Let’s Be Real, At Least Without So Much Crying

 1. Clean up the immediate area around you.

-One of the lovely side effects of the world turning upside is a whole lot more clutter.
+One of the lovely side effects of the world turning upside down is a whole lot more clutter.
 The kitchen island holds stacks of important papers along with bubble wrap and the breakfast dishes.
 Boxes are everywhere.
 Streams of sleeping bags are snaking across the floor.